Access, organize and share all your files from any device, anywhere

 - When people move content to other folders or even delete content (move files to the trash, those files are rearranged for everyone.

-Team Drive provides a place to put files owned by the team (not the individual), so that when a person leaves, any files they've placed on a Team Drive remain.
-It also allows the Team Drive administrators to control who may move or delete files, so files remain in expected locations.
+Shared Drives provide a place to put files owned by the team (not the individual), so that when a person leaves, any files they've placed on a Shared Drive remain.
+It also allows the Shared Drive administrators to control who may move or delete files, so files remain in expected locations.

-You will see an area labeled Team Drives in your Google Drive (online only).
-You can create more than one Team Drive.
+You will see an area labeled Shared Drives in your Google Drive (online only).
+You can create more than one Shared Drive.

 Google provides recommended best practices in their G Suite Learning Center, including very good discussions of moving files/folders and setting permissions.